 John Septimus Roe Anglican Community School is a place of working together as a community, where collaboration between teachers, students and parents is vitally important.
 The School values families who participate in the life of the School and help us build a culture of trust and understanding.
 We embrace the variety of people that we come across every day and respect the views, values and traditions of others.
 We are very fortunate that our school offers many chances to understand and share in a vibrant diversity of cultures.

 Classroom teachers oversee the teaching and learning programmes for the core learning areas of the curriculum comprising English, Mathematics, History, Geography, Science, Religion and Values Education and Health.
-Specialist subject area teachers are employed in specific areas across learning domains including Physical Education, Library Research and Computing, Italian, Indonesian, Mandarin, Music, Art, Dance and Drama.
+Specialist subject area teachers are employed in specific areas across learning domains including Physical Education, Library Research and Computing, Indonesian, Mandarin, Music, Art, Dance and Drama.

-The School provides opportunities for parents to attend Learning Expos that showcase student work throughout various settings within the classroom and through engagement with the Library, Art and LOTE curriculum areas.
+The School provides opportunities for parents to attend Learning Expos that showcase student work throughout various settings within the classroom and through engagement with the Library, Art and Languages curriculum areas.
 Examples of learning within the streams of dance, drama, Music and Rock & Water are provided by way of video or photographic samples, available for viewing within each child’s classroom during Learning Expo evenings.
 These snapshots of learning provide an insight into a child’s engagement within these subject areas that cannot be easily captured in a written format.
 Parents are welcome at any stage of the year to reflect on their child’s learning with classroom or specialist area teachers.
 Formal written reports are provided twice yearly.
 Opportunities are provided for parents to discuss student progress and reports at scheduled Parent Interview Nights during term 1 and term 3.
 In addition many informal events provide parents with examples of student engagement and achievement, including the annual Art Exhibition, Musical Productions and Dance Performance Nights, as well as a variety of music ensemble, choral and school based community performances.

 At John Septimus Roe Anglican Community School students are provided the opportunity to study a second language.
-The languages offered are Indonesian, Italian and Mandarin.
+The languages offered are Indonesian and Mandarin.
 Students commence second language instruction from Pre-Primary and continue the study of their selected language until the end of Year 9.
 The study of a second language is compulsory during these years, with options available to continue beyond Year 9 to completion of Year 12.
 During the Kindergarten year, parents are asked to nominate their preferences for second language study, to commence the following year when their child enters Pre-Primary.